NNTmux/newznab-tmux/README.md

 ### Licenses

  NNTmux is GPL v3.
-See /docs/LICENSE.txt for the full license.
+See LICENSE.txt for the full license.

  Other licenses by various software used by NNTmux:

- Git.php => MIT and GPL v3

  Net_NNTP => W3C

- PHPMailer => GNU Lesser General Public License

- forkdaemon-php => Barracuda Networks, Inc.

- getid3 => GPL v3

- password_compat => Anthony Ferrara

- rarinfo => Modified BSD

- smarty => GNU Lesser General Public v2.1

- AmazonProductAPI.php => Sameer Borate

- GiantBombAPI.php => MIT

- TMDb PHP API class => BSD

- TVDB PHP API => Moinax

- TVMaze PHP API => JPinkney

  Zip file creation class => No license specified.